Patent Ductus Arteriosus Imaging

 Computed Tomography

-Although a large PDA may be visible on CT scanning or CT angiography, CT scan studies have only limited value because of the need to use ionizing radiation and, usually, contrast agents.
-Occasionally, calcification in the PDA is demonstrated in a characteristic position.
-CT scanning may be used to image the aorta in an evaluation of the chest for possible aneurysms; this is when ductus arteriosus aneurysm may be detected.[5]
+Although a PDA may be visible on CT angiography, it requires the use of ionizing radiation and usually intravenous contrast agents.
+Occasionally, calcification of the PDA is demonstrated in a characteristic position.
+CT angiography may be used to image the aorta for possible aneurysm; this is when a ductus arteriosus aneurysm may be detected.
+[9]

 Previous